 How Long Does Closing On A House Take?

-But closing on a house is a multistep process, which takes time.
+Closing on a house is a multistep process, which requires some time.
 So, your experience may differ depending on the type of loan you choose and potential delays, such as documentation errors or a low home appraisal.

-The Average Time To Close On A House, Based On Mortgage Type
+The Average Time To Close On A House By Mortgage Type

-Each home buyer is unique and must find financing that suits their situation.
-As a result, there are different types of home loans, and each one comes with its advantages and disadvantages.
+Every home buyer is unique and must find financing that suits their situation.
+As a result, there are different types of home loans, and each one comes with a different closing timeline.

 According to the Ellie Mae Origination Insight Report, it took an average of 46 days to close on a loan as of August 2021.
-However, each loan type carries its own time to close average based on this report.
+Up next, let’s take a look at how long it takes to close on three common mortgage types.

 - Conventional loans: The Ellie Mae Report claims that conventional loans took an average of 45 days to close.
-Conventional loans tend to close quicker since they follow a traditional path from applications to closing.
-They generally do not include specialized underwriting, appraisal or approval requirements beyond Fannie Mae or Freddie Mac’s rules.
+Conventional loans tend to close quicker since they follow a traditional path from application to closing.
+They generally don’t include specialized underwriting, appraisal or approval requirements beyond Fannie Mae or Freddie Mac’s rules.

 - FHA loans: The Ellie Mae Report shows that FHA (Federal Housing Administration) loans took an average of 51 days to close.
-FHA loans operate on a similar timeline to conventional loans.
-However, they may need some additional time for some parts in the process.
-FHA loans require appraisals done by FHA approved appraisers, for example.
+FHA loans operate on a timeline similar to conventional loans.
+However, they may need some additional time for some parts of the process.
+FHA loans require that home appraisals be done by FHA approved appraisers, for example.

 - VA loans: Based on the Ellie Mae Report, loans from the Department of Veterans Affairs took an average of 52 days to close.
 VA loans usually take the longest to close, in general.
-This is due to their stricter underwriting requirements, and only some lenders perform underwriting for VA loans.
-They need direct endorsement from the VA to do so.
+This is due to their stricter underwriting requirements and the fact that only some lenders perform underwriting for VA loans.
+These lenders need direct endorsement from the VA to do so.

 - Proof of homeowners insurance